Sudeep25022000/ITER_ALUMNI_TRACKER/README.md

 Technologies to be used : HTML, CSS, PHP, MySQL

 The project is to be developed by pseudeo Devops a team for Hackerwar 2.0

-Team 17 under the guidance of mentor Karan Ludhani (Web Developer)